 The Baroque attitude to death is also shown in the charnel house at Saint Michael near Weissenkirchen, where on the altar there is an array of skulls.

 When it comes to the Baroque, the monasteries of Göttweig (www.stiftgoettweig.at), Melk (www.stiftmelk.at) and Dürnstein (www.stift-duernstein.at) all offer imposing displays of Baroque architecture.
 Here the News and Wachau Tips article, „Dürnstein & Environs“ gives a description of the presentation at Dürnstein Abbey and summarises the activities of Provost Übelbacher who massively shaped both the appearance of the monastery and the environs of Dürnstein.
-On a smaller scale, both the Church of Saint John’s in Mauerthale and the Church of Saint Michael near Weissenkirchen have opulent Baroque altarpieces and pulpits.
+On a smaller scale, both Sankt Johann im Mauerthale and the Church of Saint Michael near Weissenkirchen have opulent Baroque altarpieces and pulpits.
 Here the gilded surfaces flicker with the fickle movements of everchanging reflections.
-Yet behind the flowing forms, there is a hidden stability that reaches out to the eternal and the unchanging and it is this that makes the altarpiece at Mauerthale a work of true quality.
+Yet behind the flowing forms, there is a hidden stability that reaches out to the eternal and the unchanging and it is this that makes the altarpiece at Sank Johann im Mauerthale a work of true quality.
 Unfortunately, the church is only open one day in the year.

 Catering for the needs of the shippers, a stone staircase was cut into the rock, leading away from the water’s edge, up to the church above.
 Along the way, an accurate reconstruction of the Church of the Nativity in Bethlehem was carved out along with a copy of the stone cushion on which the Saviour was placed after being born.
 Meanwhile, in the church above, a Piéta dating from 1400 was installed over the tomb.
 As at Maria Langegg, much of the Rococo decoration in the church is painted.
 In the apse, this places much more focus on the Piéta, with the painted surrounds literally fading into the background.

-In Krems, the Dominican Church also offers a fragment of an only partially realised work painted in 1736 in the Rococo style which is possibly by Johann Georg Schmidt (known as „Wiener Schmidt“ to differentiate him from Martin Johann Schmidt, who is known as „Kremser Schmidt“).
-This shows God the Father looking down from among the clouds, whilst God the Son, descends down towards Earth, with the Virgin Mary waiting for him in an in-between realm.
+In the Dominican Church in Krems, the painted ceilings on the western vaults of the southern aisle are the last surviving remins of a chapel which, as was often the case, may well have been separated from the rest of the church by partition walls.
+The two frescos were painted in 1736 in a Rococo style, possibly by Johann Georg Schmidt (known as „Wiener Schmidt“ to differentiate him from Martin Johann Schmidt, who is known as „Kremser Schmidt“).
+One is of particular interest as it shows God the Father looking down from among the clouds, whilst immediately below, God the Son descends down towards Earth, while the Virgin Mary waits for him in an in-between realm.

 Looking carefully, one sees that while God the Father sits amid the clouds, next to him there are two empty chairs.
 Above one, the Holy Ghost hovers as a Dove, whilst the other clearly belongs to the recently departed son.
 The fact that Jesus took on human form in order to die for us, makes it clear that God knows everything there is to know about being human.
 This raises the question of what do we, for our part, know about God and can we know anything about him?